Full-time MBA — Class of 2025

 Average base salary

-*This list represents employers who have frequently recruited W. P. Carey MBA candidates in the past.
+*This list represents employers who hired more than 1 student from the Full-time MBA Class of 2025.
 Due to market shifts and employer needs, we cannot guarantee that these employers will hire future MBA talent.

 Function